Daniel Kahneman Collegiate Professor of Information

 Teaching:

-SI 563: Game Theory on open.michigan: The slides have been dScribed by my former student, Mike Harmala.
+SI 563: Game Theory on open.michigan: The slides have been described by Mike Harmala.
+Feel free to download and re-use (creative commons license).

 Acknowledgements: